Sri Sri Radha Krishna Temple: History

 The history behind the Sri Sri Radha Krishna temple is rooted in devoted members of the International Society for Krishna Consciousness (ISKCON) and their efforts to bring awareness of their religion and Indian culture to the wider world.
 The influence of this movement can be traced back thousands of years to the basic beliefs surrounding Krishna, and additionally to modern advocates for Krishna Consciousness like Swami Prabhupada.

 The Sri Sri Radha Krishna temple is in existence mainly due to the efforts of Charu Das (formerly Christopher Warden) and his activity within ISKCON.
 Charu Das, an American by birth, left the United States in order to protest and avoid the Vietnam War.
 He then traveled through Europe, India, and Singapore.
-While in Singapore he met his future wife, and the two of them began a lifetime of work to further Krishna Consciousness.
+While in Singapore he met his future wife, Vaibhavi Dasi, and the two of them began a lifetime of work to further Krishna Consciousness.
 The two went to Australia, where they lived and worked for a time.
 After spending several years with a community of Krishna devotees, Charu left Australia and returned to the United States where he served in several positions for ISKCON.

 Charu Das first visited Utah in 1975 when he traveled to Brigham Young University (BYU) to sell books for a trust under ISKCON.
 His impressions were positive, and he appreciated the atmosphere of tolerance and interest.
-Years later, after leaving his position at a temple near Berkeley, he returned to Utah.
-On November 10, 1996 ground breaking ceremonies were held at the temple's current location, just south of Spanish Fork, and on February 16, 1998, the construction of the temple began.
+In 1983, Charu Das left his residence in Los Angeles and moved to Spanish Fork, Utah.
+Vaibhavi das designed the temple, inspired by traditional architecture seen in India.
+On November 10, 1996, devotees organized a ground breaking ceremony to pay respect to Hindu deities.
+On February 16, 1998, the construction of the temple began.

 The Sri Sri Radha Krishna temple continues to thrive each year as it attracts thousands of guests for both tours and seasonal festivals.